Ruby Cohn

 Ruby Cohn (born Ruby Burman; August 13, 1922 – October 18, 2011) was an American theater scholar and a leading authority on playwright Samuel Beckett.
 She was a professor of Comparative Drama at the University of California, Davis for thirty years.

 Early life and education

 Born in 1922 in Columbus, Ohio, Ruby Burman moved with her family to New York City, where she completed high school and graduated from Hunter College.
 During World War II she joined the WAVES and served as a document courier.
 After the war she returned to Europe and completed a doctoral degree at the University of Paris.
-In January 1953 while a student at the Sorbonne she attended the first public performance of En Attendant Godot (Waiting for Godot), by a then obscure Irish-born dramatist, Samuel Beckett.
+In January 1953 while a student at the Sorbonne she attended the first public performance of En Attendant Godot (Waiting for Godot), by a then obscure Irish dramatist, Samuel Beckett.
 The play and its author became the focus of the rest of her academic life.
 She married microbiologist Melvin Cohn in 1946, moving with him to St. Louis.
 She earned a second doctorate from Washington University in St. Louis with a dissertation on Beckett which became her first book.
 She and her husband were amicably divorced in 1961.